mpolizzotti/solitude/README.md

 	npm run package

 The production-ready theme will output to the `path/to/ghost/content/themes/solitude/package` directory.
 The generated zip file follows the following syntax: `solitude.VERSION.zip` where the `VERSION` number is replaced by the `version` value in the theme's `package.json` file.
-For example, as of this writing the generated zip file would be `solitude.1.0.0.zip`.
+For example, as of this writing, the generated zip file would be named `solitude.1.0.0.zip`.